Azure/AI-in-a-Box/ai-services/gpt-video-analysis-in-a-box/README.md

 ## Enhance the solution in your environment for your own use cases

 This solution is highly customizable due to the parameterization capabilities in Azure Data Factory.
-Below are the features you can parameterize out-of-th-box, or should I say, out of the AI-in-Box (insert-nerdy-laugh-here.)
+Below are the features you can parameterize out-of-the-box, or should I say, out-of-the-AI-in-Box (insert-nerdy-laugh-here.)

 ![parameters](./readme-assets/adf-parms.jpg)